 Byline Times does not intend to report the daily news cycle.
 That’s for others.
-Its aim is to concentrate on ‘what the papers don’t say’ and investigate the untold stories of modern Britain.
+Our aim is to concentrate on ‘what the papers don’t say’ and investigate the untold stories of modern Britain.

 But we are not neutral.
 Accurate information is the lifeblood of a democracy and, while everyone is welcome to their own opinions, you cannot have your own facts.

 Accuracy also requires us to report our country more fairly.
 We think many communities and regions are misrepresented in the media because they are under-represented.
-We hope to give a voice to those not provided a platform elsewhere and to present a better picture of modern Britain.
+We hope to give a voice to those not provided a platform elsewhere.

 Get in touch with us if you have a story you think we should be investigating, an angle which we haven’t covered, or journalism you would like to contribute.